fluree/to-do-lists-generator/README.md

 The `_id` is set to a temporary id, since every transaction in fluree must be accompanied by an `_id` value in order to refer to the subject we are creating.
 For more temp id examples visit **Temporary Ids** in the [Transaction Basics](https://docs.flur.ee/docs/1.0.0/transact/basics) section of the docs.

-The name and description are set to that values of the `list name` and `list description` submitted in the form.
+The name and description (above) are set to the values of the `list name` and `list description` submitted in the form.
 Notice that the tasks is set to an empty array.
-This is because in we will be looping through the submitted tasks and adding their data as objects to the transact item.
+This is because in we will be looping through the submitted tasks and adding their data as objects to the transaction item [`newTask`](https://github.com/fdmmarshall/to-do-lists-generator/blob/74b1e4ec7554c3d92c558abba359f831ffc5d1c3/src/ListContext.js#L159).

-            let userId = task.assignedTo;
-            let isAssignedTo = userId;
-            if (userId === 'new') {
-            isAssignedTo = {
-            _id: userId,
-            name: task.newAssignedTo,
-            email: task.email,
-              };
-            }

         const newTask = {
             _id: `task$${index}`,